puyun321/Weather-Downscaling/README.md

   - `T/preprocessing/autoencoder.py` for temperature
   - `RH/preprocessing/autoencoder.py` for relative humidity

+- **The Historical and Observation Datasets:**
+  We are unable to provide these time series datasets here as they are protected by copyright.

 ## 🧠 Models and Benchmarks

 Unleash the power of deep learning with our specialized models tailored to temperature and humidity analysis: